-As a result of the acquisitions of Mindspeed and Nitronex, we have commenced a project to evaluate the processes and procedures of Mindspeed's and Nitronex's internal control over financial reporting and incorporate Mindspeed's and Nitronex's internal control over financial reporting into our internal control over financial reporting framework.
-Except for the activities described above, there were no changes in our internal control over financial reporting during the quarter ended April 4, 2014 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+As a result of the acquisitions Mindspeed and Nitronex, we continue to evaluate the processes and procedures of Mindspeed's and Nitronex's internal control over financial reporting into our internal control over financial reporting into our internal control over financial reporting framework.
+Except for the activities described above, there were no changes in our internal control over financial reporting during the quarter ended July 4, 2014 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.